 - 11 tablespoons unsalted butter (5 1/2 ounces), melted

 - 1. In a bowl, whisk together the flour, sugar, and salt.
 Slowly drizzle in the butter and stir with a fork until the mixture looks moist and crumbly.

 - 2. Press the dough evenly over the bottom and up the sides of a 9-inch pie plate.
 You can crimp the edges decoratively or leave them rustic.

-- 3. Bake according to your desired pie recipe.
-If the recipe calls for a prebaked pie crust, preheat the oven to 350°F. Line the pie crust with aluminum foil or parchment paper and fill it with dried beans or pie weights.
-Bake for 15 to 20 minutes.
+- 3. Bake the pie crust according to your desired pie recipe.
+(If the recipe calls for a prebaked pie crust, preheat the oven to 350°F. Line the pie crust with aluminum foil or parchment paper and fill it with dried beans or pie weights, and bake for 15 to 20 minutes.
 Remove the foil and beans or weights and bake for an additional 5 minutes, or until golden brown.
-Let cool before filling.
+Let cool before filling.)